-- The general rise in prices according to the traders’ is attributable to exchange-rate pressures that have persisted on its impact on the prices of goods and services
+- The general rise in prices according to the traders’ is attributable to exchange-rate pressures that have affected the prices of goods and services

-- This bother on the survival of both classes in the society as even the traders’, buyers' and the suppliers are affected to a large extent
+- This bothers on the survival of both classes in the society as even the traders’, buyers' and suppliers are affected to a large extent

-- This week, Legit.ng visited the market to confirm from traders top goods whose cost price have increased drastically
+- This week, Legit.ng visited the market to confirm from traders top goods whose cost prices have increased drastically

-Lagos state- In recent times, Nigeria has experienced the worst kind of inflation, one that have resulted to high level of poverty, food crisis and price hike.
+Lagos state- In recent times, Nigeria has experienced the worst kind of inflation, one that has resulted in a high level of poverty, food crisis and price hike.

 The daily increment in the cost price of goods, edible and non-edible products has taken a toll on the finance of consumers and traders; this has therefore created fear amongst citizens who earn less and spend more.

 Legit.ng weekly price check: Traders in Lagos market groan as price of bags skyrocket ahead of Yuletide

 The rising cost price of food items in the market according to traders is attributed to the grappling economy, the foreign exchange rate and insecurity that have impacted food prices, even making it a difficult task for banks supporting the nation’s economy from collapsing.

 Seasonal factors affect the availability of certain goods and their supply in the market but this period, is a different story entirely as goods have become so expensive that traders are worried about stocking their shops in months ahead to avoid being left in the dark.

 Do you have a groundbreaking story you would like us to publish?
 Please reach us through firstname.lastname@example.org!